-Auckland hair dresser paid $10 an hour awarded $40,110
+Auckland hairdresser paid $10 an hour awarded $40,110

-An Auckland hair dresser who was paid just $10 an hour has been awarded $40,110 by the Employment Relations Authority.
+An Auckland hairdresser who was paid just $10 an hour has been awarded $40,110 by the Employment Relations Authority.

 Da-som Lee began her three month trial at Wave by Peter Kwon on High St, Auckland in May 2017 where she alleges she was told by her manager, Peter Kwon, that her pay would be $14 an hour during the trial and increase thereafter.